Quoted Identifiers in Coalesce

 Formatting Data Transformations

-When writing transformations, use the correct syntax for your data platform:
+When writing transformations, use the syntax for your Project platform:

 REPLACE({{SRC}}, 'Supplier#', '')